google/WebFundamentals/src/content/en/fundamentals/push-notifications/common-notification-patterns.md

 event.waitUntil(promiseChain);
 ```

-In the next section we'll look at how to check if the page we want to direct the user to is
+In the next section, we'll look at how to check if the page we want to direct the user to is
 already open or not.
-This way we can focus the open tab rather than opening new
+This way, we can focus the open tab rather than opening new
 tabs.

 ## Focus an existing window